ICMR’s new strategy would involve testing everyone with a runny nose in hotspots

 New Delhi, Apr 10: The government has decided to begin clinical trials of convalescent plasma therapy for critical patients.

-This would involve giving critically ill COVID-19 patients anti-body rich plasma from patients who had the infection earlier, but recovered from it.
+This would involve giving critically ill COVID-19 patients anti-body rich plasma from patients who had the infection earlier but recovered from it.

 The convalescent plasma therapy has been successful in countries such as South Korea, China and the United States.
 The doctors have claimed substantial improvement in the patients.
 India is exploring this option among others such as hydroxychloroquine given in combination with the antibiotic azithromycin, and anti-viral drugs.